harshal365247/Fighter_Plane_Game/README.md

 # Fighter Plane Game

 Welcome to the Fighter Plane Game, a project created using Qt 5.15.
 This game utilizes Qt Widgets, QGraphicsScene, QGraphicsPixmapItem, and features key events and media player for an interactive gaming experience.
+It stores player high-scores in local SQLITE database.

 ## Screenshots and GIFs